Emadlgg/command-line-clue/game/notebook.md

 Clue 2:
 Go back and check the stockroom in the shops.

+Clue 3:
+Go back and check the records in the town hall.

 ## Suspects
 - [ ] The Clockmaker
 - [ ] The Shopkeeper